Darren Kennedy: Dancing with the Stars

-Fashion
+Style

 He designed a contemporary suiting and outerwear collection in collaboration with Irish tailor Louis Copeland which produced six sell-out collections.
 He is a fashion ambassador for the UK highstreet optician Specsavers.
-He regularly works with some of the world's most influential brands including Hugo Boss, Tommy Hilfiger and Topman.
+He regularly works with some fashion brands including Hugo Boss, Tommy Hilfiger and Topman.
 He has hosted for BAFTA, GQ, several seasons of London Fashion Week Festival for the British Fashion Council and live on the red carpet for the Brit Awards.
 Darren also regularly contributes to Beverly Hills Lifestyle magazine.

 Entrepreneur

 Kennedy's first solo venture was in his early twenties when he established a style bureau providing consultancy services to personal and corporate clients including blue chip companies Google, Tommy Hilfiger and BMW.
-An offshoot of this business developed into an online magazine Help My Style which at the time was one of the first of its kind in Ireland.
+An offshoot of this business developed into an online magazine Help My Style.

 In November 2018, he launched Irish Made, skin and hair care brand Kennedy & Co.
-In 2020 the brand announced it had signed a deal to be distributed across the Middle East.
+In 2020, the brand announced it had signed a deal to be distributed across the Middle East.

 Awards

 Kennedy is regularly nominated in most Stylish Man award categories.
 He was voted winner of Ireland's Most Stylish Man at the VIP (magazine) Style Awards in 2013.
 He subsequently went on to host the televised awards show for three consecutive years on TV3.

-In 2016 he was nominated for the IFTA Film & Drama Awards TV Rising Star award, which recognises the skill, talent, and professionalism of Ireland's leading young broadcasters and brightest rising stars who are blazing a trail across Irish and international TV screens.
+In 2016 he was nominated for the IFTA Film & Drama Awards TV Rising Star award.

 Kennedy was named Most influential Fashion Journalist in Ireland in the annual Murray Twitter Index.